 I went down by bus, ‘cos it was cheap, frequent, and avoided the need to find a car park.
 The bus stop was 200m down the road and the bus journey takes a leisurely 25 minutes to get from Santry to O’Connell Street.
 I’d done a bit of research both at the hotel and on the bus, so had a bit of a plan.
-It didn’t involve the two virtual caches called Northside Pub Crawl and Southside Pub Crawl, as these seemed to involve about 25 stops each.
+It didn’t involve the two virtual caches called Northside Pub Crawl and Southside Pub Crawl.
+Those both seemed to involve about 25 stops.
 In fact, I switched off display of non-cache waypoints on the phone app because there was just a confusing mish-mash of these everywhere, with no discernible pattern or route.
 Bum to that.

 So I started off with a big traditional cache on a side street, which took a little while because the local TV company was filing an episode of something or other in the street when I arrived.
 I had to remain inconspicuous, so although they were filming up the opposite side and the cache was accessible, there were also loads of people and some very bright lights.
 Not good.
 I eventually found a long enough gap to extract the cache and chuck it in my rucksack (to hide what I was doing), then waited five minutes more to put it back again.
 Nice cache though.

 When I got into the hotel the bar was still open so long as I didn’t mind sitting in the lobby and having my beer brought to me there.
 I didn’t mind.
 When I paid the bill though, it came up as lunch.
-Well, I know it was 12:30 wen I ordered the beer, but that was 12:30 in the morning.
+Well, I know it was 12:30 when I ordered the beer, but that was 12:30 in the morning.
 Like I’d really have beer and pringles for lunch on a work day!

 In the morning I had plenty of time.
 Hotel check-out at 12 noon.
 Flight at 1:45pm.
 A couple of hours work to do and a need to go caching.
 Just over the road was a park I had been “saving up” for Thursday morning, anticipating I’d be able to spare and hour or so to attempt the 3 caches there in the park and one on the road home.
 I found the 3 in the park, including dropping the lid of one of them into the sticks and leaf mould and not being able to find it again.
 I didn’t find the one by the road.
-But that gives me a total of 35 for the trip, which is pretty good given that I was working and I only really had evenings and this 1 hour in the morning to do it.
+But that gives me a total of 35 for the trip.
+That’s pretty good given that I was working.
+I only really had the evenings and an hour of the final morning to do it.
 Result.

-I toyed with the idea of driving around the airport to have a pop at that puzzle again but eventually couldn’t be bothered and just had a leisurely hour in the departure lounge instead.
+I toyed with the idea of driving around the airport to have a pop at that puzzle again.
+Eventually though, I couldn’t be bothered and just had a leisurely hour in the departure lounge instead.

 The flight home was OK.
 The train home was delayed a bit because of some oiks chucking stuff onto the line just after Coventry.
-And I was met at the station by Kas and the girls with enough time left in the evening to feel like it wasn’t a total waste of a day.
+And I was met at the station by Kas and the girls.
+There was enough time left in the evening to feel like it wasn’t a total waste of a day.
 The girls seemed genuinely happy to see me, which was nice.
 Sometimes I feel like they barely tolerate my presence, so it’s nice to feel wanted.

-The caches I found on the trip were :
+The caches I found on the Dublin jaunt were :